rsuurd/wad/README.md

 ### Reading

-This code snipped shows you how to open a WAD file and how to obtain an `InputStream` for each entry:
+This code snippet shows you how to open a WAD file and how to obtain an `InputStream` for each entry:

 ```java
     try (WadFile wadFile = new WadFile("path/to/DOOM.wad")) {